Five Finger Motivation

 Five finger motivation is a method Phakchok Rinpoche learned from his own meditation teacher, Nyoshül Khenpo Rinpoche.

 These instructions are therefore very precious.
-Such personal advice can really make a difference in how we progress.
+And such personal advice, passed down directly from great masters, can really make a difference in how we progress.

 Five Finger Motivation: Remembering the Mahāyāna Motivation

-As Mahāyāna Buddhist practitioners, we repeatedly need to check our motivation.
+As Mahāyāna Buddhist practitioners, we are repeatedly encouraged to check our motivation.
 All the great masters teach that we should begin each practice session by taking a few moments to check our minds.
 Why are we sitting down to practice meditation?
+In our fast-paced lives, we may overlook these steps in our hurry to get down to the main part of the practice.
+But let’s take just a moment to remember why we’re doing this!

 If we have entered the Great Vehicle, we have committed to practicing for the benefit of all sentient beings.
 Rinpoche teaches frequently that “your motivation is the mirror of your mind.”